11 Things to Do in Amsterdam in September

 Tourists in Amsterdam| ©Marco Verch

-Note that September is still considered a high season month but the difference compared to June, July and August is remarkable.
-The tourist flow drops a lot in this month partly because of the drop in temperatures and partly because the summer vacations are over for many people, so it is an ideal month to enjoy all there is to see and do in Amsterdam.
+Keep in mind that September is still considered a high season month, but the difference compared to June, July, and August is noticeable.
+Tourist numbers drop significantly this month, partly due to the drop in temperatures and partly because summer vacation is over for many people, making it an ideal month to enjoy everything there is to see and do in Amsterdam.

-Although the number of tourists drops, you can still find queues at Amsterdam' s best museums and most popular monuments, as well as difficulties in finding accommodation especially during the first fortnight.
-But these problems are much less common than in the peak summer months.
+Although the number of tourists decreases, you may still encounter queues at Amsterdam's best museums and most popular monuments, as well as difficulties in finding accommodation, especially during the first half of the month.
+However, these problems are much less common than in the peak summer months.

 Book a guided tour of Amsterdam